Ravi Verma: Career

-Expertise & Programs
+Expertise and programs

 Ravi Verma's areas of expertise include HIV and AIDS, Engaging Men and Boys, Population and Reproductive Health, Violence Against Women.

 Ravi Verma has led many research programs and initiative of importance that include Gender-based violence, engaging the community to promote gender equality among young men, gender equality movement in schools(GEMS).
 Some of the major programs conceived, implemented and executed by Ravi in collaboration with partner organizations are: